 Dallas Faces Race is a sustainable forum on race in Dallas.
 The forum brings together organizations to actively build their capacity to address racial equity and make change.

-DoSomething.org Organization for young people and social change.
+DoSomething.org is an organization for young people and social change.
 The 2.5 million members tackle campaigns that impact every cause, from poverty to violence to the environment and much more.

-Drop The I-Word Colorlines’ campaign to eliminate the use of the word “illegal” due to its negative connotation relating to immigration in today’s society.
+Drop The I-Word is a Colorlines’ campaign to eliminate the use of the word “illegal” due to its negative connotation relating to immigration in today’s society.

 ERASE Racism strives to expose forms of racial discrimination and advocate for laws and policies that help eliminate racial disparities.

 Facing History and Ourselves provides ideas, methods, and tools that support the practical needs, and the spirits, of educators worldwide who share the goal of creating a better, more informed, and more thoughtful society.